Grammarly is an excellent application for correcting grammar and spelling in Word

 A practical fix but not perfect

-By changing this one small security setting in Word for Grammarly for Microsoft Office or Grammarly for Mac, you can confidently work with other users and be sure that they will not see “Grammarly” noted as the reviewer.
+By changing this one small security setting in Word for Grammarly for Microsoft Office or Grammarly for Mac, you can confidently work with other users.
+You can be sure that they will not see “Grammarly” noted as the reviewer.

-While you can exchange and work on documents with anyone using this method, the only small drawback is that all changes made by any reviewer will be marked with the generic description of “Author”.
+You can exchange and work on documents with anyone using this method.
+The only small drawback is that all changes made by any reviewer will be marked with the generic description of “Author”.

 Also, there doesn’t seem to be any way to edit the default name of “Author” in any Word setting.